October 2, 2025 · Mikhail Vasiliev

-Hi, my name is Mikhail Vasiliev, and I have been making strategy games under the Clarus Victoria brand for more than 13 years.
+For over 13 years I have been making strategy games under the Clarus Victoria brand.

 Since 2015, Clarus Victoria games have found their audience and recognition.